The name of the organization represented by these Bylaws is the Society for Collegiate Travel and Expense Management, herein abbreviated as ‘SCTEM.’

 Section 8.11 – Reapplication to the Board.
 Individuals who have vacated their positions with the Advisory Board, for any reason, can reapply as a new Advisory Board Member.
 Procedures for selection are articulated in Article 10.

 Section 9.1 – Officers.
-SCTEM and the Advisory Board are led by two officers.
+SCTEM and the Advisory Board may be led by two officers.
 The chief officer shall be the Executive Director, whose selection is to be ratified via a 2/3 majority vote of the Advisory Board Members.
 The secondary officer shall be the Assistant Director, whose selection by the Executive Director, is to be ratified via a 2/3 majority vote of the Advisory Board Members

 The Executive Director shall be an employee of the Host Institution, as articulated in Articles 3 and 4.
 The Assistant Director must also be a Collegiate SCTEM Member but cannot be an employee of the Host Institution.

 Section 9.2 – Executive Director Employment.
 As an employee of the Host Institution, all subsequent employment decisions shall be made exclusively by the Host Institution.
-SCTEM Advisory Board Members, with a 2/3 majority vote, can vote to remove the Executive Director from SCTEM and thus SCTEM from being hosted by the Host Institution.
+SCTEM Advisory Board Members, with a 2/3 majority vote, may vote to remove the Executive Director from SCTEM and thus SCTEM from being hosted by the Host Institution.

 Section 9.3 – Executive Director Duties.
 The Executive Director shall ultimately be responsible for the fiscal and operational components of SCTEM, including but not limited to: